-1. Assess Your Needs
+1. Assess Your Requirements and Budget

 Before you start shopping for an EHR, it is important to know what your practice needs.
 Create a list of specific features your EHR should have and rank them by importance.
 Some key features include e-prescribing, a patient portal, review of systems, and graphical annotation.
 On top of having these features, you should also think about enhanced functionality, such as ease of use.

 2. Select a Reliable EHR Software Vendor

 Does your vendor specialize in the eyecare industry?
 What does their track record look like?
 How about their reputation?
 These are some questions you should ask before choosing a vendor.
 Reading reviews and industry publications and talking to other ODs are good places to start before requesting a demo.
 These sources will help you choose a vendor that you can trust and you can be certain they'll be around for the long haul.

 3. Choose a Fully Integrated System